monodera/pyezmad/docs/index.md

-# Welcome to Python MAD Analysys Tools
+# Welcome to Python MAD Analysis Tools

 Python MAD Analysis Tools (`pyezmad`) is a tool intended to help analyse MAD (MUSE Atlas for Disks) data